koad/documentation/src/blockchain/what-is-a-wallet.md

 # Wallets

+!!! note "TL;DR"
+	A crypto wallet doesn't actually store coins - it stores your private keys (like secret passwords) that prove you own your crypto.
+Think of it as a keychain for your digital money, with different types offering different levels of security and convenience.

+---

 ## What is a cryptocurrency wallet?

 A cryptocurrency wallet is a software program or hardware device that allows you to store, manage, and transfer your digital assets, such as Bitcoin, Ethereum, or any other cryptocurrency.